sunny/rainbowed/README.md

 rainbowed
 =========

-Password-strength detector by Google searching a password's md5 hash.
+Password-strength detector by searching the Web for a password's md5 hash.

 Why?
 ----